Welcome to the first lesson of learning about SEO!

 The amount of experience or skills needed:

 You don’t need a lot of technical knowledge.
 Really, all you need is to have used Google or a search engine before.
 Knowledge of HTML is a big plus but not required.
-If you have beginner or intermediate skills of SEO, this is still worth taking a look at as the keyword research and content classifications could come in handy if you haven’t used a process like the one I’ll be showing you later.
+If you have beginner or intermediate skills in SEO, this is still worth taking a look at as the keyword research and content classifications could come in handy if you haven’t used a process like the one I’ll be showing you later.

 By the end of this lesson, you’ll learn